A silhouette of a person with a scarf blowing on a hillside.

 Learning and Teaching

-The learning outcomes for this programme are met through a balance of active teaching and learning methods that take place in timetabled sessions as well as tutorial support and independent study.
+The learning outcomes for our Photography degree are met through a balance of active teaching and learning methods that take place in timetabled sessions as well as tutorial support and independent study.

-You’ll learn through taking part in activities led or facilitated by members of the academic and technical instruction teams.
+You'll learn through taking part in activities led or facilitated by members of the academic and technical instruction teams.
 These include lectures, seminars, tutorials, presentations, peer critiques, technical workshops, and practical studio time as well as off-site visits and events.
-These sessions will be primarily face-to-face and take place using teaching and technical resources on-campus, although blended learning methods may be used to enhance your learning experience on the programme.
+These sessions will be primarily face-to-face and take place using teaching and technical resources on campus, although blended learning methods may be used to enhance your learning experience on the course.

 Independent Learning